krystiankapusta/SocialTalk-Eureka-Service/README.md

 # Eureka Service Documentation

 ## Introduction
-Eureka service that enables dynamic detection and register of microservices at runtime.
+Eureka-Service that enables dynamic detection and register of microservices at runtime.
 It has been written by using technologies:
 * Java version 21.0.2
 * Spring Boot version 3.4.0